Many sunscreens are labeled with an expiration date but can you use out of date sunscreen?

 Does Europe have better sunscreens?

 I don't think so.
 Ingredients available in Europe but not in the USA include: UVA filters: Tinosorb S, Tinosorb M, Mexoryl SX (ecamsule) and Mexoryl XL.
 They are more stable than avobenzone (our main UVA chemical filter).
-But some are proven to be absorbed through the skin and into your bloodstream like the chemical sunscreens available here.
+But some are proven in this scientific study published in the Journal of the American Medical Association to be absorbed through the skin and into your bloodstream like the chemical sunscreens available here in the US.